PaperPrototype/Intro-Coding-and-Computers/Week 2 - Arrays/Lecture/english.md

 # Loops + Arrays
 Now we can use a `for` loop on an array.
 This is pretty cool.

+TODO
+- `break` keyword
+- `return` keyword
+- `continue` keyword

 # Getting Input
 - main gets input from shell

-# Do while and Scope
+# Do while and Scope and Return
 - getting input until it is correct (from Getting inout section)

+Any code after return will not get ran.
+SO if we did ....
+EXPLAIN